 Plugging charges

-Port authorities may impose plugging charges when connecting the refrigeration unit of a reefer container to a power source.
-These charges are applied to cover the cost of electricity and maintenance of the reefer container’s refrigeration at the port.
+Plugging charges refer to charges associated with plugging and unplugging refrigerated shipping containers.
+These containers transport temperature-sensitive cargo, such as pharmaceuticals, and are equipped with refrigeration units to maintain the desired temperature.
+Port authorities may impose plugging charges when connecting the refrigeration unit to a power source.
+These charges cover the cost of electricity and maintenance of the reefer container’s refrigeration at the port.

 Environmental fees